 Used Ford Kuga review

-We found more than 4,000 Kugas for sale, so you should be able to find a car to suit your exact needs – as long as you don’t need more than five seats, because there’s no seven-seat option.
-With prices ranging from £6,000 to around £35,000, there’s also a Kuga for almost every budget; and while on the face of it these are cheap cars to run, our ownership surveys suggest that you might need deeper pockets than you think to live with one of these mid-sized crossovers.
+With prices ranging from under £6,000 to around £35,000, there’s a Mk2 Kuga for almost every budget.
+While on the face of it these are cheap cars to run, our ownership surveys suggest that you might need deeper pockets than you think to live with one of these mid-sized crossovers.
 But with generous equipment levels and a driving experience often judged worth paying extra for, you’re unlikely to feel short-changed.

 - Ford Kuga Mk2 (2012-2019) - Mid-sized SUV is in plentiful supply used – we tell you what to look for.

 The Kuga Mk2 arrived in November 2012 with turbocharged 1.6-litre petrol or 2.0-litre diesel engines.
 The petrol motor came in 148bhp and 177bhp forms, and the diesel in 138bhp and 161bhp guises.
 Initially there were Zetec, Titanium and Titanium X trims, with Titanium X Sport added in August 2013; ST-Line and Vignale would arrive in August and October 2016 respectively.

 From October 2014 the 2.0 TDCi engine came in 177bhp form and the 1.6 petrol was replaced by a 1.5 EcoBoost unit.
 A year later Ford introduced its voice-controlled Sync 2 infotainment set-up and a raft of new driver-assistance systems.
 The Kuga was facelifted in April 2016 with a redesigned dashboard, improved connectivity, a refreshed nose and a 119bhp 2.0 TDCi engine option.